Tennis elbow: Pathophysiology

-The extensor carpi radialis brevis is the most commonly affected muscle in lateral epicondylitis (LE), along with other extensor carpal muscles.
-Due to its unique origin, the ECRB tendon is prone to abrasion during elbow movements, leading to repetitive microtrauma.
+The extensor carpi radialis brevis (ECRB) is the most commonly affected muscle in lateral epicondylitis, along with other extensor carpal muscles.
+Due to its unique origin, the ECRB tendon is prone to abrasion during elbow movements, leading to repetitive microtrauma, and interpretation that tennis elbow is a mechanical overuse injury.

-Lateral epicondylitis was initially considered an inflammatory process, however there is no evidence of inflammation or repair.
-Therefore, the disorder is more appropriately referred to as tendinosis or tendinopopathy.
-Tendinosis, a degenerative condition with fibroblasts, abnormal collagen, and increased blood vessels.
-Repetitive stress causes microtears, scar tissue formation, and biomechanical changes, worsening symptoms over time.
+Lateral epicondylitis was initially considered an inflammatory process, although there is no clear evidence of inflammation.
+Therefore, the disorder is more appropriately referred to as tendinosis or tendinopathy.
+Tendinosis is a degenerative condition involving fibroblasts, abnormal collagen, and increased blood vessels.
+Repetitive stress causes microtears, scar tissue formation, and biomechanical changes, with worsening symptoms over time.

-Recently, successful results of a prospective therapeutic study of tennis elbow were published.
-It was observed that tennis elbow symptoms were most painful after awakening.
-It was hypothesized that a very common sleep position was interfering with healing and causing pain.
-The study evaluated if changing this position would avoid pressure on the lateral elbow while asleep.
-Patients who changed this sleep position reported successful resolution of symptoms, whereas those who were unable to change continued to have pain.
-The conclusion reached is that the pathophysiology of tennis elbow is due to an initial microscopic tear from a sprain/strain.
-This initial injury is aggravated at night by pressure on the sprain which delays healing.
-In other words, tennis elbow is neither a tendonitis nor a tendinosis, but more like a pressure sore.
-If the pressure is removed the initial injury goes on to heal.
-The importance of this finding is that other conditions characterized by nocturnal or early morning symptoms may also be worsened by a "pathological sleep position."
-We know this applies to carpal and cubital tunnel syndrome, plantar fasciitis, shoulder/neck pain and Gerd.

 Clinical evaluation

 Physical examination

 Diagnosis is based on symptoms and clinical signs that are discrete and characteristic.
 For example, the extension of the elbow and flexion of the wrist causes outer elbow pain.
 The physical examination usually reveals marked tenderness at the origin of the extensor carpi radialis brevis muscle from the lateral epicondyle (extensor carpi radialis brevis origin).
 Pain may worsen with resisted wrist extension, middle finger extension, and forearm supination with an extended elbow, although normal elbow movement is often maintained, even in severe cases.